-Dénes Berta, Sascha Gehrke, Edina Rosta\
+Dénes Berta, Sascha Gehrke, Kinga Nyíri, Beáta Vértessy, Edina Rosta

-Department of Physics and Astronomy, University College London KEYWORDS Ras GTPase, QM/MM, enhanced sampling, mechanism, proton transfer
+Department of Physics and Astronomy, University College London

+KEYWORDS Ras GTPase, QM/MM, enhanced sampling, mechanism, proton transfer, design, protein engineering

 ABSTRACT: Ras-positive cancer constitutes a major challenge for medical treatment.
 Hot spot residues Gly12, Gly13 and Gln61 constitute the majority of oncogenic mutations which are associated with detrimental clinical prognosis.
 Here we present a two-step mechanism of GTP hydrolysis of the wild type Ras.GAP complex using QM/MM free energy calculations with the finite-temperature string method.
 We found that the deprotonation of the catalytic water takes place via the Gln61 as a transient Brønsted base.
 We obtained reaction profiles for key oncogenic Ras mutants G12D and G12C, reproducing the experimentally observed loss of catalytic activity, and validating our reaction mechanism.
+Using the optimized reaction path, we devised a fast and accurate simplified QM/MM reaction path optimization procedure, to design GAP mutants that activate G12D Ras.
+We identified 10 GAP residues that we mutated to any other possible amino acids (except for Gly), and the activation barrier was determined for 180 single mutants.
+Our simplified protocol gave excellent accuracy with the full QM/MM optimized paths for all but 1 outlier on top selected GAP mutants.
+To further enable ultra-fast screening, we built a machine learning framework to perform a fast prediction of the barrier heights, which was tested both on the single mutation data as well as on top predicted double mutations.
+Our approach enables a fast and accurate screening at the level of DFT-based QM/MM reaction path optimizations to design protein sequences that help restore catalytic activity of oncogenic Ras.

-The Ras protein isoforms are essential components of key signaling networks to promote cell proliferation and survival.1 It is the most frequently mutated protein in all cancer.
-Ras oncogenes are involved in more than 30% of all human cancer,2-5 including 98% of pancreatic cancer,6 52% of colorectal cancer as well as in melanoma9-11, and lung cancer.12,1 Additionally, the prognosis for Ras-positive cancer cases is significantly worse than without Ras mutations.7,11,14-16 Despite more than three decades of extensive research, no effective pharmacological inhibitors of the Ras oncoproteins have reached the clinic, terming Ras proteins as 'undruggable'.117-119 New therapies are therefore highly sought after.
+The Ras protein isoforms are essential components of key signaling networks to promote cell proliferation and survival.1 It is the most frequently mutated enzyme in all cancer.
+Ras oncogenes are involved in more than 30% of all human cancer,^{2-5} including 98% of pancreatic cancer,6 52% of colorectal cancer^{7,8} as well as in melanoma^{9-11}, and lung cancer.^{12,13} Additionally, the prognosis for Ras-positive cancer cases is significantly worse than without Ras mutations.^{7,11,14-16} Despite more than three decades of extensive research, no effective pharmacological inhibitors of the Ras oncoproteins have reached the clinic, terming Ras proteins as 'undruggable'.^{17-19} New therapies are therefore highly sought after.

-Ras is a small GTPase, that binds GTP with very high, picomolar affinity (Figure 1).
-In its GTP-bound form, Ras is active and promotes signaling for cell proliferation.
-To turn signaling off, Ras hydrolyses GTP to GDP with the help of GTPase-activating proteins (GAPs), typically p120GAP or Ras p21.
-GAP completes the environment around the active site (Figure 1A), it contains key conserved motifs, including an arginine finger (Figure 1B) to enable effective catalysis.
-However, key oncogenic mutations render Ras catalytically inactive, and thus Ras stays in its active signaling, GTP-bound form.
+Ras is a small GTPase, that binds GTP with very high, picomolar affinity (Figure 1).17 In its GTP-bound form, Ras is active and promotes signaling for cell proliferation.
+To turn signaling off, ^{20,21} Ras hydrolyses GTP to GDP with the help of GTPase-activating proteins (GAPs), typically p120GAP or Ras p21.^{22,23} GAP completes the environment around the active site (Figure 1A), it contains key conserved motifs, including an arginine finger (Figure 1B)24 to enable effective catalysis.
+However, key oncogenic mutations render Ras catalytically inactive, and thus Ras stays in its active signaling, GTP-bound form.25 In a recent experimental work, the RGS3 domain, which serves as GAP for other G-proteins, was found to recover catalytic activity of G12C Ras compared with intrinsic or NF1 catalyzed hydrolysis.26 This open an avenue for targeting oncogenic Ras by restoring its activity, instead of modulating the signaling by the inhibition of interactions with downstream effectors.